-Portions of the site are identified as heritage items mainly Macquarie Place (I1856) being a state significant heritage item, and Customs House Lane (I1731).
-In addition, several items of environmental heritage are in proximity to the subject site, but the physical separation is sufficient to avoid adverse impacts.
+As discussed earlier, the subject site does not contain any items of environmental heritage according to the SLEP 2012.
+Several items of environmental heritage and a conservation area are in proximity to the subject site, but the physical separation is sufficient to avoid any likely impacts.